Youngcius/ustc-cs-web-info/README.md

 This project realized a recommending score system, using the model-based rating prediction (SVD) and memory-based rating prediction (collaborative filtering) methods, respectively.

-*Make sure [git-lfs](https://git-lfs.com) is installed before cloning this repository, to downloading the large training/testing dataset.*
+*Make sure [git-lfs](https://git-lfs.com) is installed before cloning this repository, to download the large training/testing dataset.*

 **Requirements**: